ABAYA12/weather-data-ingestion-pipeline/README.md

 # Weather Data Ingestion Pipeline

 ## Project Overview
-This project ingests weather data from the OpenWeatherMap API and stores it in a PostgreSQL database.
-The pipeline is managed using Apache Airflow.
+The purpose of this project is to build an end-to-end data ingestion pipeline that fetches, processes, and stores weather data from the OpenWeather API.
+The data pipeline is automated using Apache Airflow for scheduling and orchestration, and Docker for containerization, ensuring a scalable and consistent environment.

 ## Setup Instructions